applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 <figure>
   <img src="http://cdn.rcsb.org/pdb101/motm/images/2zxe_composite.jpg" height="400">
   <figcaption>Figure 2: Structure of a sodium-potassium pump, as illustrated in the PDB <i>Molecule of the Month</i> series.
-To learn more about protein structure, you can start with the <a href="http://pdb101.rcsb.org/">PDB Educational Portal</a>.</figcaption>
+To learn more about protein structure, a good place to start is the <a href="http://pdb101.rcsb.org/">PDB Educational Portal</a>.</figcaption>
 </figure>
 <p>